meszmate/manifest/README.md

 ```

 ## Example
 If you want to use this libary, you need to understand how epic games is downloading and updating games.
-You can check Epic Games alternative libaries on github, but here's a fast example of installing all files from the FortniteGame/Content/Paks directory.
+You can check Epic Games alternative libaries on github, but here's a fast example of installing the files.
 ```go
 package main